interseksyon/interseksyon.github.io/_posts/2018-06-01-no-net-neutrality.md

 <hr>

 I wake up, and there are 56 notifications on my phone.
-50 of them are from FB Messenger, from the chatgroup of my mother’s side of the family.
+50 of them are from an FB Messenger group of my mother's side of the family.

 I don’t like Facebook.
 I try to use it as little as possible.